 The USS Arizona Memorial in Pearl Harbor, Hawaii, marks the resting place of many of the battleship’s 1,177 crew members who lost their lives during the Attack on Pearl Harbor on Dec.
 At the center, a large grassy field overlooks the harbor to the USS Arizona Memorial, which sits above the battleship that sank just off Ford Island at the height of the battle.

-Pacific Aviation Museum Pearl Harbor is proud to showcase aviation’s past on historic Ford Island in Honolulu, Hawaii.
-USS Arizona Memorial Audio Tour, USS Bowfin Submarine Museum & Park Audio Tour, Battleship Missouri Memorial Guided Tour, and Pacific Aviation Museum Audio Tour are included.
+Pearl Harbor Aviation Museum Pearl Harbor is proud to showcase aviation’s past on historic Ford Island in Honolulu, Hawaii.
+USS Arizona Memorial Audio Tour, USS Bowfin Submarine Museum & Park Audio Tour, Battleship Missouri Memorial Guided Tour, and Pearl Harbor Aviation Museum Audio Tour are included.